Léo Westermann: Early years

 Westermann started his men's club career in 2008, playing for Centre Fédéral de Basketball, in the Nationale Masculine 1, the third division of French basketball.
 He played for Centre Fed for two seasons, averaging 10.1 points, 2.6 assists, and 1.1 steals per game, in 48 games played.

-Personal life

-He is a big fan of KK Partizan.

 Professional career

 ASVEL

 Westermann signed with the French club ASVEL Basket, in 2010.
 He stayed there for two seasons, playing in the top-tier level French Pro A and in the European-wide 2nd-tier level EuroCup.
 In 2012, Westermann was selected to play for the World Team at the Nike Hoop Summit in Portland, Oregon.
 He left the team just a few hours before he signed a contract with a different team.

 Partizan

-On 2 July 2012, it was reported that Westermann had signed a three-year contract with Serbian club Partizan Belgrade.
+On 2 July 2012, it was reported that Westermann had signed a three-year contract with Serbian club Partizan.
 With Partizan was one of the candidates for the prestigious EuroLeague Rising Star award, which eventually went to Kostas Papanikolaou.
 In his first season, he averaged 9.6 points, 2.6 rebounds, and 4.1 assists per game in the EuroLeague.
 In the ABA League season, Westermann helped his team to win the title, averaging 6.9 points, 2.5 rebounds, and 2.2 assists per game, in 28 games.
 In November's EuroLeague away game against CSKA Moscow, he tore his ACL on his knee, which sidelined him for the remainder of the season.
 As a result of the injury, Partizan had to find a replacement for him in Milenko Tepić, a former member of the team.